 It’s possible that some new online friends or dates are nice to you but it isn’t like that most of the time.
 Do be aware if some people act extraordinarily nice to you because it’s possible that they’re trying to get something from you.

-Don’t say “yes” too quickly to offline meeting
+Don’t say “yes” too quickly to an offline meeting

 Keep alert when using a smartphone